ruby/rdoc/doc/rdoc/rdoc_source_files.md

 but only those that are not excluded (as above).

-The final such set is non-redundant, so that no directory is to be searched more than once.
+The final such set is non-redundant, so that no directory is searched more than once.

 Each directory to be searched is recursively traversed [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search).